Connaker/http_endpoints_healthcheck/README.md

 ### Update healthcheck.yaml

->In order for the code to run, you must update the url, name and method healthcheck.yaml file.
-Method needs to be either GET or POST.
-For POST add in any headersor body to send.
+>Update healthcheck.yaml with Header fields, Body message, method, name and url.
+Header fields are seperated by colon, key-value pairs in clear-text string format.
+For this program, Body uses the JSON format.
+Url is the url of the website you are testing.
+For this program, method is either GET or POST.

    ```sh
    Example 1: